 Brownfield Coalition Assessment Project

 Currently providing public education and involvement for an EPA grant program to assist property owners, developers, and potential purchasers in returning brownfield properties to productive use.
 Activities include stakeholder involvement and community meetings.
 Collaborated closely with prlme contractor AMEC and client to develop and manage a subcontract to conduct outreach work by Beyond Toxics.
+View a summary display board developed and designed by Cogito: Cleaning up Brownfields in Lane County.

 Connecting People to Places in Northeast Eugene